brikrey67/express-mongoose-mlab-deploy/readme.md

 Try logging process.env.<YOUR-ENVIRONMENTAL_VARIABLE_NAME> from the node repl to test.

+**bonus: dotenv**

+[`dotenv](https://github.com/motdotla/dotenv) is a node package used to store sensitive information in the environment.
+It's a handy too but not strictly necessary for this deployment.
+It is a fantastic practice, and accords with [12-factor principles](https://12factor.net/).
+  > After reading documentation, make sure you add `.env` to your `.gitignore` file, since `.env` will contain the sensitive data you **don't want under version control***.

 ## Deploying Node-Express-Mongoose Apps

 Deploying our Node-Express-Mongoose application (our APIs) consists of 2 sets of steps.
 First, we'll deploy our application to Heroku.
 Then we'll set up a Mongo database that our app can connect to.
 Finally, we'll configure our Node-Express-Mongoose applications (our APIs) to connect to this new cloud-hosted database.